tanerijun/vitaneri/content/posts/leetcode-add-two-numbers-with-typescript/index.md

 ### Code

-First, let's look at how our linked list is representated:
+First, let's look at how our linked list is constructed:

 ```ts
 class ListNode {